ArturMoczulski/delconis-atavism-server-docker/README.md

 - `ssl`: store your SSL keys here

+### Migrating existing plugins

+If you want to migrate your existing plugins to use the `atavism-server-docker` structure it's easy to do.

+1. Create a new plugin with the same name using the boilerplate: `./gradlew -PpluginName=MyExistingPluginName newPlugin`

+2. Move your plugin source code to `/src/plugins/MyExistingPluginName/src/atavism/agis/plugins`.

+3. `./gradlew dev.restart`

 ### Goals

 - [x] Easy `docker compose up -d` Setup for Demo server